 We have not authorized anyone to provide any information other than that contained in this prospectus or in any free writing prospectus prepared by or on behalf of us or to which we may have referred you.
 We take no responsibility for, and can provide no assurance as to the reliability of, any other information that others may give you.
-We have not authorized any other person to provide you with different or additional information.
-We are not making an offer to sell the common shares in any jurisdiction where the offer or sale is not permitted.
+We and the underwriters have not authorized any other person to provide you with different or additional information.
+Neither we nor the underwriters are making an offer to sell the common shares, warrants and pre-funded warrants in any jurisdiction where the offer or sale is not permitted.
 This offering is being made in the United States and elsewhere solely on the basis of the information contained in this prospectus.
-You should assume that the information appearing in this prospectus is accurate only as of the date on the front cover of this prospectus, regardless of the time of delivery of this prospectus or any sale of the common shares.
+You should assume that the information appearing in this prospectus is accurate only as of the date on the front cover of this prospectus, regardless of the time of delivery of this prospectus or any sale of the common shares, warrants and pre-funded warrants.
 Our business, financial condition, results of operations and prospects may have changed since the date on the front cover of this prospectus.